isc-projects/kea/doc/sphinx/arm/hooks-ha.rst

 -  ``partner-in-maintenance`` - an active server transitions to this state after receiving a ``ha-maintenance-start`` command from the administrator.
-The server being in this state becomes responsible for responding to all DHCP requests.
+The server in this state becomes responsible for responding to all DHCP requests.
 The server sends ``ha-maintenance-notify`` command to the partner which is supposed to enter the ``in-maintenance`` state.
 If that is the case, the server remaining in the ``partner-in-maintenance`` state keeps sending lease updates to the partner until it finds that the parter stops responding to those lease updates, heartbeats or any other commands.
-   In this case, the server being in the ``partner-in-maintenance`` state transitions to the ``partner-down`` state and keeps responding to the queries, but no longer sends lease updates.
+   In this case, the server in the ``partner-in-maintenance`` state transitions to the ``partner-down`` state and keeps responding to the queries, but no longer sends lease updates.